-Minor cuts, bruises and bumps will be treated with cold water and the injury is entered into our Accident Book.
+Minor cuts, bruises and bumps will be treated, and the injury is entered into our Accident Book.
 In the case of anything more serious we will contact parents immediately.
 Injury notes are sent home for all head injuries.
-The vast majority of our teaching assistants are qualified in first aid and paediatric first aid procedures.
+All of our teaching assistants are qualified in first aid.

 Please ensure that we have up-to-date records of where you can be contacted during the school day.
 This is important if your child becomes ill or has an accident whilst at school.
-All children who have health needs such as Asthma will need to complete a care plan when they join the school.
+All children who have health needs such as Asthma or allergies will need to complete a care plan when they join the school.